|Warranty length||2 Years|

 - Capable of 24bit/192kHz asynchronous USB streaming

-- Display readout shows incoming bit depth and other information
+- Display readout shows incoming bit depth and other info

 - 2 selectable filter settings (steep and optimum phase)